White Knuckle Ride

 "White Knuckle Ride" is the first single from British funk/acid jazz group Jamiroquai's studio album Rock Dust Light Star.
 The single was released via Digital Download on 31 October 2010, with a Limited Edition Vinyl release due to appear on 1 January 2011.
 The song was written by band frontman Jay Kay and Matt Johnson and produced by Kay.
 It is the band's first record to be released under Mercury Records.

 The band's official website originally announced that the single would be released on 11 October.
 The band describe "White Knuckle Ride" as "a hi-octane retrospective on Jay's career experiences – a cautionary tale equally applicable to anyone's life in these pressure cooker times."
 It appears that the Jamiroquai logo typeface has been stretched vertically for this release.
 The video for the single was made available on the group's YouTube account on 25 September.
 The single charted at No.39 in the UK Singles Chart and as of 2025, remains their last UK Top 40 hit.
+It also chatted at number 7 on the U.S. Billboard Hot Dance Club Songs chart.